Foreign interventions by Cuba: Conflicts in Angola

+Castro made it clear that the Cubans would not withdraw from Angola until there was no longer an external threat.
+The United States attempted to leverage the status of their relationship with Cuba on the withdrawal of Cuba from Angola.
+The US used linkage techniques to argue that South Africa would leave Angola when Cuba did as well.
+However, Castro refused to let the US control its position in Africa and maintained that Cuba would stay in Angola as long as the MPLA wanted them.
+Castro claimed Namibia must first be independent so that SWAPO could leave Angola and that South Africa must stop supporting UNITA.

-In 1988, Cuba returned to Angola with a vengeance.
-The crisis began in 1987 with an assault by Soviet-equipped government troops (the People's Armed Forces of Liberation of Angola [FAPLA]) against the pro-Western rebel movement UNITA in the country's south.
-Soon, the apartheid South African Defence Force invaded to support the beleaguered US-backed faction and the Angolan offensive stalled.
-Acting independently from Moscow, Havana reinforced its African ally with 55,000 troops, tanks, artillery and MiG-23s, prompting Pretoria to call up 140,000 reservists.
+The next major battle involving Cubans occurred in 1988.
+The crisis began in 1987 with an assault by Soviet-equipped MPLA troops (People's Armed Forces of Liberation of Angola (FAPLA)) against the pro-Western rebel movement UNITA in the country's south.
+Soon, the SADF intervened in support of beleaguered UNITA and the MPLA offensive stalled.
+Acting independently from Moscow, Havana reinforced its African ally, increasing its deployed number to 55,000 troops, tanks, artillery and MiG-23s, prompting Pretoria to call up 140,000 reservists.
+On 15 February 1988, the South Africans launched an attack on the MLPA's defenses, breaking through and encircling the 59th MLPA Brigade.
+Seven Cuban tanks counterattacked; all were destroyed but the 59th Brigade was able to escape.
 In June 1988, SADF armor and artillery engaged FAPLA-Cuban mechanized forces at Techipa, killing 290 Angolans and 10 Cubans.
-In retaliation, Cuban warplanes hammered South African troops.
-However, both sides quickly pulled back to avoid an escalation of hostilities.
-The Battle of Cuito Cuanavale stalemated, and a peace treaty was signed in September 1988.
-By the time the last Cuban forces returned home in 1991, 337,033 military personnel and some 50,000 civilians had served in Angola.
-The Cubans had lost some 15,000 killed, wounded or missing.
+In retaliation, Cuban warplanes conducted airstrikes against South African troops.
+However, both sides quickly pulled back to avoid an escalation of hostilities and the Battle of Cuito Cuanavale stalemated.
+Cuban and Angolan military officials met US and South African officials in Cape Verde on 22 July 1988 and agreed to an immediate ceasefire and for South Africa to withdraw all its troops by 1 September.
+2,077 Cubans had died in Angola by the time the last forces returned home in 1991.